-- proper books of account have not been kept by the Society in accordance with section 75; or - a satisfactory system of control over transactions has not been maintained by the Society in accordance with section 75; or - the revenue account, and the balance sheet are not in agreement with the books of account of the Society; or - we have not obtained all the information and explanations which, to the best of our knowledge and belief, we consider necessary for the purposes of our audit.
+- proper books of account have not been kept by the society in accordance with section 75; or - a satisfactory system of control over transactions has not been maintained by the society in accordance with section 75; or - the revenue account, and the balance sheet are not in agreement with the books of account of the society; or - we have not obtained all the information and explanations which, to the best of our knowledge and belief, we consider necessary for the purposes of our audit.

-Responsibilities of the Committee of Management
+Responsibilities of the Board

-As explained more fully in the Statement of the Committee of Management's Responsibilities set out on page 12, the committee is responsible for the preparation of the financial statements and for being satisfied that they give a true and fair view, and for such internal control as the committee determine is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+As explained more fully in the Board's responsibilities statement set out on page 13, the Board is responsible for the preparation of the financial statements and for being satisfied that they give a true and fair view, and for such internal control as the Board determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.

-In preparing the financial statements, the committee is responsible for assessing the Society's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the committee either intend to liquidate the Society or to cease operations, or have no realistic alternative but to do so.
+In preparing the financial statements, the Board is responsible for assessing the society's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the Board either intends to liquidate the society or to cease operations, or have no realistic alternative but to do so.